sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 The general flow of a ``search()`` method is:

 * Call your instance of an `.AttrWalker` to convert the input into a form expected by your API.
-* Make as many requests to your API as needed to furfill the query.
+* Make as many requests to your API as needed to fulfill the query.
 (Generally one per element of the outer `.AttrOr`).
 * Process the response from your API into an instance of `.QueryResponseTable`.

 To process the query with the `.AttrWalker`, call the :meth:`.AttrWalker.create` method::